 The Hoover dam is very large.
 Very.

-Even if you do not shoot a dam, check it out - both from the bottom and from the top.
-It is worth parking at the Lake Mead Visitor Center and go through 3 tunnels down the dam, then return to the car and go to the upper parking lot.
+Even if the dam is not spinning, it is worth seeing it - both from below and from above.
+It is worth parking at the Lake Mead Visitor Center and go through 3 tunnels to the bottom of the dam, then return to the car and go to the upper parking lot.
 By the way, during the walk, the time zone will change.

 x.
 See the Hoover Dam